G4rb3n/SOC-PilotBook/README.md

 # SOC-PilotBook
-An AI-driven Playbook Training and Guidance SOC Platform
+An AI-driven Playbook Training and Guidance Agentic SOC

 ---